 2. Clarks Men’s Cotrell Edge Oxford

-Check price on Amazon here and Zappos here.
+Check current price on Amazon here.

-3. ECCO Men’s Luca Slip On Trainers
+3. ECCO Men’s New Jersey Slip On Loafer

-Check price on Amazon here.
+Check current price on Amazon here.

 How Many Shoes Should I Pack for Travel?